Selected Minnesota Drug Laws; Commentary

 Other so-called collateral consequences can include:

-- Student Financial Aid ineligibility, due to federal statutes
+- Student Financial Aid denial, due to federal statutes

 - Health Insurance, premium increases or denials